jwrunge/capacitor-nfc/README.md

 - `Uint8Array` or `number[]` payloads are treated as raw bytes and written verbatim (never altered).

 If you need full manual control of a Text or URI record, supply raw bytes (number[] / Uint8Array) and the plugin will not modify them.

+If you attempt to write zero records the promise rejects with `Error("At least one NDEF record is required")`.

 Android use: since Android has no default UI for reading and writing NFC tags, it is recommended that you add a UI indicator to your application when calling `writeNDEF` and remove it in the `nfcWriteSuccess` listener callback and the `nfcError` listener callback.
 This will prevent accidental writes to tags that your users intended to read from.